quicwg/base-drafts/draft-ietf-quic-qpack.md

 header block might reference an entry in the dynamic table that has not yet been received.

-Each header block contains the total number of entries added to the dynamic table - the Required Insert Count - which identifies the table state necessary for decoding (see {{header-prefix}}).
+Each header block contains a Required Insert Count, the lowest possible value for the Insert Count with which the header block can be decoded.
+For a header block with no references to the dynamic table, the Required Insert Count is zero.

+When the Required Insert Count is zero, the frame contains no references to the dynamic table and can always be processed immediately.

 If the Required Insert Count is greater than the number of dynamic table entries received, the stream is considered "blocked."
 While blocked, header field data SHOULD remain in the blocked stream's flow control window.
-When the Required Insert Count is zero, the frame contains no references to the dynamic table and can always be processed immediately.
-A stream becomes unblocked when the number of entries inserted in the dynamic table becomes greater than or equal to the Required Insert Count for all header blocks the decoder has started reading from the stream.
-If the decoder encounters a header block where the largest Absolute Index used not equal to the largest value permitted by the Required Insert Count, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all header blocks the decoder has started reading from the stream.

+If the decoder encounters a header block where the largest Absolute Index used is not equal to the largest value permitted by the Required Insert Count, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 The SETTINGS_QPACK_BLOCKED_STREAMS setting (see {{configuration}}) specifies an upper bound on the number of streams which can be blocked.
 An encoder MUST limit